nhcooper123/time-slice/README.md

 To cite the paper:
 > Thomas Guillerme \& Natalie Cooper.
 2018.
 Time for a rethink: time sub-sampling methods in disparity-through-time analyses.
-[Palaeontology - hopefully!].
+Palaeontology.
+In press.

 To cite this repo:
 > Thomas Guillerme \& Natalie Cooper.
 2018.
 GitHub: nhcooper123/time-slice: Release for publication.
 Zenodo. http://doi.org/10.5281/zenodo.1172000.